ankorstore/yokai/docs/index.md

 - `Modular`: it can be extended with the available Yokai modules, or with your own, to build evolvable applications.
 - `Observable`: it comes with built-in logging, tracing and metrics instrumentation, to build reliable applications.

-In other words, Yokai let you focus on your application logic while taking care of the rest.
+In other words, Yokai enables you to focus on your application logic, while taking care of the rest.

 ## Overview